Shazamme-IO/Shazamme.JS/README.md

 ## Quick Start
 To get started developing a custom Shazamme widget, register the widget with the library using the following syntax.
 The use of a `main()` method is recommended, as this will keep the initialization of the widget grouped in a method when it is known that Shazamme.JS is safely available.
 Once the widget is registered, any of the methods supported by Shazamme.JS can be called as normal.

 When calling `shazamme.ready()`, passing the ID of the current site and the name of the current page will pre-fetch any custom configuration applied to the page level.
-(See [Default Widget Configurations] for details).
+(See [Shazamme.JSON] for details).

 ```js
 $.getScript(